-I am in that post holiday boredom and was looking for inspiration, and that’s when the idea of cake popsicles popped in my head.
-I am going to sell them for the Valentine’s day holiday coming up, but why not add them to my blog as well!
+I am in that post holiday boredom and was looking for inspiration, and that's when the idea of these simple cake popsicles popped in my head.
+I am going to sell them for the Valentine's day holiday coming up, but why not add them to my blog as well!

 They are fun, pretty easy (with a few mess ups) and so delicious!
 You can ever go wrong with a soft cake layered with a sweet chocolate shell!
 In addition, multiple different sprinkles can be added to them to give them that extra something special!
 Did I mention they can be made for any special occasion or holiday?
 My watermelon cakesicles were made to celebrate the summer months!